HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > **Bottom line:** This is the best option if:
 > - we want a consistent way of filtering, grouping, and sorting issues by deliverable in GitHub projects and reporting
 > - but can compromise on being able to filter by deliverable in the **repository**

+#### Examples

+- Issue with this deliverable value
+- Searching for issues with this deliverable in the GitHub project
+- Grouping issues by deliverable in GitHub project
+- Grouping issues by deliverable in GitHub insight reporting

+#### Steps to create a 30k deliverable and assign an issue to it

+1. Create a 30k deliverable issue
+2. Add a new value for this 30k deliverable to the deliverable columns in:
+   - The product roadmap GitHub project
+   - The sprint planning GitHub project
+3. Choose that deliverable value for the 30k deliverable issue in the product roadmap
+4. Create an issue representing a task that is required for a given 30k deliverable
+5. Choose that deliverable value for the task-level issue in the product roadmap

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.